 - Quickly combine the egg and cauliflower mixture and mix until well incorporated.

 This recipe comes together much quicker than traditional fried rice.
-You can also process a whole bunch of cauliflower at one time and freeze it in batches to make the rice at a later time without the most time consuming part of the recipe.
+You can also process a whole bunch of cauliflower at one time and freeze it in batches to make the rice at a later time without the most time consuming part

 Hope you enjoy it!